lf-edge/ekuiper/docs/en_US/guide/sources/builtin/mqtt.md

 Parameters defined in a custom configuration will override the corresponding parameters in the `default` configuration.
 Make sure to set values carefully to ensure the desired behavior.

-## Integrate with eKuiper Rules
+## Create a Stream Source

-Having defined the connector, the next phase involves its integration with eKuiper rules.
+Having defined the connector, the next phase involves its integration with eKuiper rules by creating a stream.

-**Steps to Integrate:**

-1. Define a rule that specifies the MQTT connector as its source.
-2. In the rule, mention the desired MQTT topic and the processing logic.

 ::: tip